Medically reviewed by Drugs.com. Last updated on Mar 23, 2023.

 When possible, surgery is the treatment of choice for primary brain tumors.
 Surgery can successfully remove some benign and malignant brain tumors.
 Even if the entire tumor cannot be removed, surgeons will likely take out as much as possible to help relieve symptoms.

 In some cases, a tumor cannot be removed surgically or surgery is too risky.
 For example, the tumor may abut or wrap around critical normal tissues.
 Damage to these tissues during surgery could cause the patient significant disability.

 Stereotactic surgery, which uses computers and imaging devices to create three-dimensional pictures of the brain, can be used to remove tumors or to place radioactive materials in the tumor.
 Stereotactic surgery is especially helpful in reaching tumors deep in the brain.
 It can help pinpoint the tumor's edges, too, meaning that surgeons remove less normal tissue.
 This lowers the chances of side effects and brain injury.

 Radiation therapy, which uses high-powered x-rays to kill cancer cells, often follows surgery.
 It helps destroy any pieces of the tumor that could not be surgically removed and any remaining cancer cells.
 Radiation therapy is also used when surgery is not an option.

 Chemotherapy uses drugs to stop the growth of cancer cells.
 It can be taken by mouth, injected into a vein or muscle, or placed directly into a body part.
-In general, chemotherapy tends to be less effective against brain tumors than surgery or radiation.
+In general, chemotherapy tends to be less effective against gliomas and meningiomas than surgery or radiation.
 But it plays an important role in the treatment of other types of brain tumors, such as lymphomas and medulloblastomas.

 See your doctor right away if you have